 About the PI

 Dr. Gurkan is a member of the American Chemical Society (ACS), American Institute of Chemical Engineers (AIChE) and the Electrochemical Society (ECS).
 She currently serves as the Director for the Transport and Energy Processes Division of AIChE.
-Her publications have received more than 1500 citations since 2011 with an h-index of 14 according to Google Scholar.
+Her publications have received more than 2100 citations with an h-index of 16 according to Google Scholar.

 Dr. Gurkan is a faculty affiliate of the Great Lakes Energy Institute (GLEI) at Case Western Reserve University.

 She is a Thrust Leader for the DOE EFRC BreakthroughElectrolytes for Energy Storage (BEES).

 Electrochemical Energy Storage

 Experience in: Electrospinning of polyurethanes (for wound healing), computational simulations (Gaussian, Towhee, LAMMPS)

 ECHE 472: Batteries and supercapacitors as part of renewable energy systems are examined.
 Related fundamental electrochemistry concepts, materials and techniques are described.
 Challenges, current literature and future opportunities in energy storage are discussed.

 Dr. Gurkan leads the STEAM (Science Technology Energy Arts and Math) initiative at CWRU.
 She works with the art students in the Cleveland Art Institute to involve them on the chemical engineering and in particular electrochemical energy storage concepts.